Synchronization of Dirac-Bianconi driven oscillators: Dirac-Bianconi driven oscillators

 In addition to the diffusive coupling, let us now consider also a Dirac-Bianconi coupling.
 We can impose that the diffusive-like coupling between $0$-cochains has an effect on the $1$-cochains lying on the links (i.e., $1$-chains) adjacent to the coupled nodes (i.e., $0$-chains); vice versa, the $1$-cochains have an effect on the $0$-cochains lying on the nodes.
 If we look again at Fig. 4, this means that, via a Dirac-Bianconi coupling, $\bar{u}_1$ affects $\tilde{v}_1$ and $\tilde{v}_3$, and $\tilde{u}_1$ affects $\bar{v}_1$ and $\bar{v}_3$; vice versa $\tilde{v}_1$ and $\tilde{v}_3$ affect $\bar{u}_1$, and $\bar{v}_1$ and $\bar{v}_3$ affect $\tilde{u}_1$.
 We represent the higher-order coupling functions with $h^{\mathcal{D}}$.

-In this case, the system achieves synchronization even for weak coupling strengths and, moreover, as the coupling strength grows, the oscillations are slowed down, as shown in Fig. 6.
-Hence, in our setting the Dirac-Bianconi coupling~\footnote{Let us observe that the Dirac-Bianconi coupling of the previous equation would also emerge in the phase reduced model (see next Section) if the second order phase reduction \cite{leon19} of Eqs. \eqref{eq:DBFHN1_incomplete} and \eqref{eq:DBFHN2_incomplete} is performed, but it would be of order $\epsilon^2$.} is fundamental in achieving synchronization for weak couplings.
+In this case, the system achieves synchronization even for weak coupling strengths and, moreover, as the coupling strength grows, the oscillations are slowed down, as shown in Fig. 6. {Observe that, qualitatively, the bifurcation behavior is the same as that of Fig. 5}{, but for a weaker coupling strength}.
+Hence, in our setting the Dirac-Bianconi coupling\footnote{Let us observe that the Dirac-Bianconi coupling of the previous equation would also emerge in the phase reduced model (see next Section) if the second order phase reduction \cite{leon19} of Eqs. \eqref{eq:DBFHN1_incomplete} and \eqref{eq:DBFHN2_incomplete} is performed, but it would be of order $\epsilon^2$.} is fundamental in achieving synchronization for weak couplings.
 In the next section we will explain this behavior through the theory of phase reduction.